 Jon is excited to serve as the Director of the Philosophy Writing Center, because it affords him the opportunity to work with undergraduate students in a one-on-one, non-classroom context.
 Working with students to improve their philosophical writing skills, without having the normal teacher-student dynamic, is a different way of engaging in teaching at the UW that Jon finds particularly satisfying.

 Our tutors are undergraduate philosophy majors with special training in tutoring.
 They have a great diversity and depth of writing experience and are excited to work with you!

-My name is Alisa Bacon and I am a senior pursuing a double degree in mathematics and philosophy.
-My interests within the field of philosophy include (but are not limited to!) medical ethics and continental philosophy.
-I have some experience in working with people who have never done philosophy before as last year I worked with older high school students through the Philosophy for Children program at UW.
-My plan is to become an upper level high school math teacher as well as an instructor for the Theory of Knowledge program.
+Alisa Bacon is a senior pursuing a double degree in mathematics and philosophy.
+Her interests within the field of philosophy include (but are not limited to!) medical ethics and continental philosophy.
+She has some experience in working with people who have never done philosophy before as last year she worked with older high school students through the Philosophy for Children program at UW.
+Her plan is to become an upper level high school math teacher as well as an instructor for the Theory of Knowledge program.

 Other Resources for Writing Philosophy Papers